Logo of Roof Lists

 Not all roof evaluations are the same.
 The scope and tools used can vary based on your needs, influencing the inspection's depth and cost.

 • Basic or Standard Visual Inspection: This is a fundamental assessment performed by a roofing professional.
 It involves the visual exterior and interior checks described above to gauge overall roof health, identify obvious damage, or assess storm impact.
-Many roofing contractors offer this basic inspection at a low cost, sometimes even for free, when you are considering their repair or replacement services9 10.
+Many roofing contractors offer this basic inspection at a low cost, sometimes even for free, when you are considering their repair or replacement services.

 • Detailed or Advanced Inspection (Infrared/Drone): For a more in-depth analysis, especially on complex roof designs or to find hidden moisture, advanced methods are used.
 Thermal imaging cameras can detect temperature variations that indicate wet insulation or trapped water within the roof system.
 Drone surveys provide safe, high-resolution imagery of hard-to-see areas.
 These detailed inspections provide a superior level of diagnostic information and typically range in cost from $200 to over $6009 10 11.

-Find the perfect roof inspection for your needs
+Find the perfect roof inspectors for your needs

 Get personalized recommendations and expert advice